with Melted Leeks & Garlic Herb Cashew CreamGET RECIPES DELIVERED

-Once the water in the large pot is boiling, add the pasta, stir, and cook until al dente, about 7 to 9 minutes.
+Once the water is boiling, add the pasta, stir, and cook until al dente, about 7 to 9 minutes.
 Reserve ⅓ cup of the pasta water, drain the pasta, and return the cooked pasta to the large pot, off of the heat.

 Make the sauce

 Add the minced garlic and Dijon mustard to the skillet with the melted leeks and cook until fragrant, about 1 minute.
-Transfer the leek mixture to the large pot with the pasta and add the butter, scallion cashew cheese, and reserved pasta water.
-Using tongs, toss the pasta until the butter and cheese have melted and pasta is evenly coated, about 2 to 3 minutes.
+Transfer the leek mixture to the pot with the pasta and add the butter, Cashew Cheese, and reserved pasta water.
+Using tongs, toss the pasta until the butter and cheese melt and the pasta is evenly coated, about 2 to 3 minutes.
 Taste and adjust seasoning with salt as needed.

 Halve the lemon and cut half into wedges.
-Add the baby arugula and juice of half the lemon to the pot with the pasta.
+Add half the lemon juice and baby arugula to the pot with the pasta.
 Using tongs, toss the pasta until the arugula is evenly coated.
 Divide the pasta with melted leeks between large plates.
-Top with toasted walnuts, chopped tarragon, and a pinch of pepper.
+Top with chopped tarragon, toasted walnuts, and a pinch of pepper.
 Serve with lemon wedges.
-Enjoy!
+Mangia!